 Like most flutes, getting a good recording takes a few trials and errors.
 I'm still working out the kinks and feedback issues that go with this flute but I think I managed to get a decent track here.

 A short bit about Pueblo/Anasazi flutes.

-Now the size.
+Now the size and range.
 The Pueblo flutes that have been dug up are all fairly large and deep.
 The low range is considered part of the "voice" of this type of flute.
 However, this doesn't mean smaller versions didn't exist just that we haven't found any.
 The Hopi flute and the South America quena are both examples of more current rim-blown flutes that are smaller and higher than the Pueblo flute.
 It would make sense for these flutes to be related to the Pueblo flutes but again, we don't know for sure.
 Individual makers certainly made changes to the design that seemed good to them or to accommodate some lunatic musician's ideas.
 This is common for all musical instruments in all ages.
 Nothing in music stays static really.
 It is a constantly changing art form.

 Finally the scale and finger placement.
 The Pueblo flutes don't use a diatonic, pentatonic or chromatic scale.
 It's pretty intriguing and seems to be set up to let the musician chose between a major or minor sound (or go back and forth) without having to go up into the higher register.
 I went for a scale I'm already familiar with for my first venture into rim-blown flutes but may well try out the other scale sometime.
 In a way, this made my flute similar to the South American quena.
 But without a thumb hole and with smaller, easier to cover finger holes.
 And a different blowing edge which gives me a wider variety of sounds and a different tone than the quena.
 More on the quena in a later post.

 So there you go.
 The Mythical Jackalope flute has been sighted, lured into the open and determined to exist at long last.